 Members Opening Tournament: This is our official kick-off event and a great opportunity to golf and enjoy an exceptionally good dinner, at a reasonable price, with other members.
 The format changes from year to year but we always try to find a way to make your golf day fun.
 Our opening this year is on Sunday May 5th so be sure to check the event calendar or notice board for further details.
 (There is a green fee charge applicable to those playing outside of their membership categories.)

-Spring Swing Sr. Classic (open to public as well): This event date is on Monday May 15th and is priced at a members rate of $69.00.
+Spring Swing Sr. Classic (open to public as well): This event date is on Monday May 13th and is priced at a members rate (amount to follow).
 The spring swing is open to women and men 50 years or older and will be played in a 2 person better ball shamble format.
-Included in the registration fee is a pancake breakfast, golf with shared cart, registration gift valued at $20, served lunch, 1 alcoholic beverage and lots of great prizes to be won!
+Included in the registration fee is a pancake breakfast, golf with shared cart, registration gift, served lunch, 1 alcoholic beverage and lots of great prizes to be won!

-Girls Day Out (Member-Guest Event): Thursday August 3rd, we will be hosting our famous girls day out!
+Girls Day Out (Member-Guest Event): Thursday August 1, we will be hosting our famous girls day out!
 Invite your girlfriends out for a wonderful day on course followed by an exceptional meal prepared by Executive Chef Cunningham.
-This year's theme is masquerade!
+This year's theme is Nautical!

 Gladys Stiff Skins Game: Continuing the fun game established by the much loved, late Gladys Stiff, this ladies' event is a popular invitational game which is played in September.

 Canadian Ryder Cup: The format is similar to a Ryder Cup, with teams of twosomes are competing against other twosomes.
 Saturday September 7th.